Ezhh/handholds/README.md

 Mountain climbing mod for Minetest by Shara RedCat which adds a climbing pick tool.
 Use the tool to add handholds to stone, desert stone, sandstone and ice which can then be climbed.

-Thanks to paramat, Zeno, Billre abd NathanS21 for testing and suggestions.
+Thanks to paramat, Zeno, Billre and NathanS21 for testing and suggestions.

 Licenses and Attribution